 Need rent help in Oklahoma?
 You’re not alone!
-Fortunately, Oklahoma has many rent relief programs!
-Besides the statewide program, there are multiple community-based relief programs throughout Oklahoma that serve all of Oklahoma’s counties.
+Fortunately, Oklahoma has many rental assistance programs!
+Besides the statewide program, there are multiple community-based relief programs throughout Oklahoma that serve all of its counties.
 We’ve done the research for you, so let’s dive right in.

 Regardless of where you live in Oklahoma, there are multiple rent relief programs available to you!
 Statewide programs are often run by large service organizations and a few are currently distributing Emergency Rental Assistance Program (ERAP) funds.
 Please keep in mind, that even after the ERAP ends, many of these organizations will continue providing rent relief!